Hurricane Irene: Mid-Atlantic

-Pennsylvania

 Five people were killed in Pennsylvania: three died as a result of fallen trees, one was killed in a traffic accident, and a woman was swept away by flooding in the Wissahickon Creek.
 In Philadelphia, the storm left thousands without power.
 More than 400 trees fell in Philadelphia, and 200 trees fell in Pittsburgh, seven buildings collapsed and twenty roads were closed.
 PECO worked on restoring power by mid-week.
-The Philadelphia Phillies had to postpone an MLB game against the Miami Marlins due to the Hurricane.
+Wind gusts reached 54 mph at Philadelphia International Airport, and rainfall totals reached 5.7 in.
+Over 11,800 flights at the airport were canceled.
+Near Forkston, the rains caused flash flooding that entered about 100 houses, with 25 roads washed out.
+Two people required rescue from the floodwaters.
+Damage across Wyoming County was estimated at over $23 million.
+About 50,000 people lost power.